fiolj/sparta/doc/Section_howto.rst

 SPARTA overlays a grid over the simulation domain which is used to track particles and to co-locate particles in the same grid cell for performing collision and chemistry operations.
 Surface elements are also assigned to grid cells they intersect with, so that particle/surface collisions can be efficiently computed.

 SPARTA uses a Cartesian hierarchical grid.
 Cartesian means that the faces of a grid cell, at any level of the hierarchy, are aligned with the Cartesian xyz axes.
 I.e. each grid cell is an axis-aligned pallelpiped or rectangular box.

-The hierarchy of grid cells is defined in the following manner.
-The entire simulation box is a single "root" grid cell at level 0 of the hierarchy.
-It is sub-divided into a regular Nx by Ny by Nz grid of cells, all at level 1 of the hierarchy.
-"Regular" means all the Nx*Ny*Nz sub-divided cells within a parent cell are the same size.
-Each Nx,Ny,Nz value >= 1 (although if Nx = Ny = Nz = 1 then obviously there is no sub-division).
-Any of the cells at level 1 can be further sub-divided in the same manner to create cells at level 2, and recursively for levels 3, 4, etc. The Nx,Ny,Nz values for sub-dividing an individual parent cell can be uniquely chosen.
-All level 2 cells do not need to be sub-divided using the same Nx,Ny,Nz values.
-Grids for 2d and 3d simulations (see the :ref:`dimension<command-dimension>`) follow the same rules, except that ``Nz = 1`` is required at every level of sub-division for 2d grids.
+The hierarchy of grid cells is defined for N levels, from 1 to N.  The entire simulation box is a single parent grid cell, conceptually at level 0.
+It is subdivided into a regular grid of Nx by Ny by Nz cells at level 1.
+"Regular" means all the Nx*Ny*Nz sub-divided cells within any parent cell are the same size.
+Each of those cells can be a child cell (no further sub-division) or it can be a parent cell which is further subdivided into Nx by Ny by Nz cells at level 2.
+This can recurse to as many levels as desired.
+Different cells can stop recursing at different levels.
+The Nx,Ny,Nz values for each level of the grid can be different, but they are the same for every grid cell at the same level.
+The per-level Nx,Ny,Nz values are defined by the :ref:`command-create-grid`, :ref:`command-read-grid`, or :ref:`command-fix-adapt`.

+As described below, each child cell is assigned an ID which encodes the cell's logical position within in the hierarchical grid, as a 32-bit or 64-bit unsigned integer ID.
+The precision is set by the -DSPARTA_BIG or -DSPARTA_SMALL or -DSPARTA_BIGBIG compiler switch, as described in :ref:`Section 2.2<start-step-4>`.
+The number of grid levels that can be used depends on this precision and the resolution of the grid at each level.
+For example, in a 3d simulation, a level that is refined with a 2x2x2 sub-grid requires 4 bits of the ID.
+Thus a maximum of 8 levels can be used for 32-bit IDs and 16 levels for 64-bit IDs.

-Note that this manner of defining a hierarchy allows for flexible grid cell refinement in any region of the simulation domain.
+This manner of defining a hierarchy grid allows for flexible grid cell refinement in any region of the simulation domain.
 E.g. around a surface, or in a high-density region of the gas flow.
-Also note that a 3d oct-tree (quad-tree in 2d) is a special case of the SPARTA hierarchical grid, where Nx = Ny = Nz = 2 is always used to sub-divide a grid cell.
+Also note that a 3d oct-tree (quad-tree in 2d) is a special case of the SPARTA hierarchical grid, where Nx = Ny = Nz = 2 is used at every level.

 An example 2d hierarchical grid is shown in the diagram, for a circular surface object (in red) with the grid refined on the upwind side of the object (flow from left to right).
 The first level coarse grid is 18x10.
 2nd level grid cells are defined in a subset of those cells with a 3x3 sub-division.
 A subset of the 2nd level cells contain 3rd level grid cells via a further 3x3 sub-division.